Financial-Times/dotcom-page-kit/packages/anvil-server-ft-handlebars/readme.md

 })
 ```

-Express view engines will also inherit some [settings] from the application which can override the [options](#options) provided to this module, these are:
+Express view engines require some [app settings] to be set, these are:

-- The `views` will be used to help find your view template files.
+- The `views` setting must be a path to a directory containing your view component files.
 Partial and layout template files will be looked up independently of this setting.
-- The `view cache` setting will optimistically cache partial template files to avoid looking for them on each render.
+- The `view cache` setting will cache partial template files to avoid finding and compiling them for each render.
 This will be enabled by default in production.

 [render documentation]: https://expressjs.com/en/4x/api.html#res.render
 [settings]: https://expressjs.com/en/api.html#app.settings.table